pnadaa/BacTermFinder/README.md

 > pip install numpy==1.23.0
 > pip install -r requirements.txt
 > conda install -c bioconda bedtools
+>
+> Modifications to the genome_scan.py script and documentation were prepared with the assistance of GPT 5.2 Thinking via Perplexity Pro

 ## Abstract
 Terminator is a region in the DNA that ends the transcription process.
 Finding bacterial terminators will lead to a better understanding of how bacterial transcription works.
 Currently, multiple tools are available for predicting bacterial terminators.
 However, most methods are specialized for certain bacteria or terminator types.
 In this work, we developed BacTermFinder, a tool that utilizes Convolutional Neural Networks (CNNs) with four different genomic representations trained on 41k bacterial terminators identified using RNA-seq technologies.
 Based on our results, BacTermFinder's recall score is higher than that of the other four approaches we considered in our independent validation set of five different bacteria.
 Moreover, BacTermFinder's model identifies both types of terminators (intrinsic and factor-dependent) and even generalizes to archeal terminators.